Who we are

 We are more than just a group of folks with space and tools.
 We hold the following values as integral to our success:

 - We are intentionally growing a welcoming community of diverse people with an economically accessible offering.
 We bring together makers, craftspeople, hobbyists, entrepreneurs, programmers, creators and hackers in Oakland, CA and the greater East Bay.

-- The spirit of curiosity is at the heart of hacking, our culture of camaraderie makes for a welcoming place for those who are willing to try something new or ask how things work
+- The spirit of curiosity is at the heart of hacking.
+Our culture of camaraderie makes a welcoming place for those who are willing to try something new or ask how things work.

 Why AMT works